cujojs/most/docs/api.md

 ## Merging streams

-Merging multiple streams creates a new stream containing all events from the input stream without affecting the arrival time of and of the events.
+Merging multiple streams creates a new stream containing all events from the input stream without affecting the arrival time of the events.
 You can think of the events from the input streams simply being interleaved into the new, merged stream.

 ### merge